antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 #### `UartRemote.available()`

 Return a non zero value if there is a received command available.
+Note: on the SPIKE prime, you should use the `receive_command` or the `execute_command`, always with the parameter `reply=False`, after using the `available()` method.

 #### `UartRemote.send_command(command,[ t, data])`